 No list of root apps, however compact, can ever be complete without Titanium Backup.
 It’s one of the old school root apps that have yet to receive an updated UI.
 It probably will, or it may never but it’s still an essential app if you are someone who likes flashing ROMs.
 For some reason, creating a complete back up of your device, including all the apps and their data remains a much-complicated task on Android.
 Titanium Backup simply fills that gap making it as easy as it gets for rooted users.
 It’s the gold standard of back up apps that you’d find many comparing other apps against.
 What it lacks in looks, it more than makes up for in functionality.

 Not only can it save all your apps along with their data, but also harder to reach things like SMS messages and browser bookmarks.
 It can make scheduled backups and save them to Dropbox or Google Drive.
 Moreover, it can freeze apps, system or otherwise and uninstall them even.
 It can also convert a user app into a system app when the need be.
-Should you ever find yourself needing to recover data from an NANDroid back up, Titanium can do that too to an extent.
+Should you ever find yourself needing to recover data from a NANDroid backup, Titanium can do that too to an extent.

 If you hate ads, there is not a lot you can do on an unrooted Android smartphone without sacrificing a significant chunk of your device’s battery juice.
 If your phone isn’t a top of the line piece of tech, it may even take a performance hit.
 There is one way to block all ads on non-rooted Android smartphones without any of those caveats.
 Although, it too requires using a VPN all the time.
 Rooted users have it quite easy thanks to Adaway.
 It’s the ultimate ad-blocker on Android if you would call it that.
 It can not block YouTube video ads anymore but it does block ads in most other apps and also while browsing the Internet.

 Adaway is completely free, but it is not available on the Google Play Store for obvious reasons.
 You can download it as an APK and install it on your device.
 After that just launch the app, download host files and reboot.
 Remember to say goodbye to ads.
 Adaway is another must-have root app you should try.

 Must read: 5 Must-Have Utility Apps for Android